rigofunc/xyting.github.io/_posts/2017-03-25-EFCore-Support-MySQL-Multiple-Databases-And-Tables-sharding.md

     /// Finds an entity with the given primary key values.
 If found, is attached to the context and returned.
 If no entity is found, then null is returned.
     /// </summary>
     /// <param name="keyValues">The values of the primary key for the entity to be found.</param>
-    /// <returns>A <see cref="Task{TEntity}"/> that represents the asynchronous find operation.
-The task result contains the found entity or null.</returns>
-    Task<TEntity> FindAsync(params object[] keyValues);

-    /// <summary>
-    /// Finds an entity with the given primary key values.
-If found, is attached to the context and returned.
-If no entity is found, then null is returned.
-    /// </summary>
-    /// <param name="keyValues">The values of the primary key for the entity to be found.</param>
     /// <param name="cancellationToken">A <see cref="CancellationToken"/> to observe while waiting for the task to complete.</param>
     /// <returns>A <see cref="Task{TEntity}"/> that represents the asynchronous find operation.
 The task result contains the found entity or null.</returns>
     Task<TEntity> FindAsync(object[] keyValues, CancellationToken cancellationToken);